“…the wheeling seasons brought the year around…”

 —D.W.
 Winnicott

-He’s actually describing childhood development, but I think the sentence could describe the life of an artist.
+He’s describing a child’s development, but I think the sentence could describe the life of an artist.

-I wanted so badly to write a book about it called Hide & Seek, but it just wasn’t right.
-Still, I couldn’t let it go.
+I wanted so badly to write a book called Hide & Seek, but it never turned out quite right.
 The first time I tried to write it, the result was Keep Going.
 Then the second time I tried to write it, the result was Don’t Call It Art.

-I don’t think I’ll try to write it again.
-(A rare thing for me upon releasing a book: I actually know the two books I want to attempt next.)
+I don’t think I’ll try to write Hide & Seek again.
 But I’m still really interested in this question: How do I hide and still be found?

-Skip forward for years, and I was writing about gardening metaphors, which, in a way, contain the answer to the hide & seek question: we have planting seasons and we have harvesting seasons.
+Skip forward four years, and I was writing about gardening metaphors, which, in a way, contain the answer to the hide & seek question: we have planting seasons and we have harvesting seasons.

 And to wheel back to just one ago, I was posting about a new mix, “Nurturing Your Inner Child.”
 I love that mix and just listened to it the other day.
 I’m currently working on a followup, the first mixtape of 2026.